(photo credit: Morten Tjelum)

 Fortunately, the space will soon be home to a new neighborhood coffee shop and eatery named "East One Coffee Roasters."

 A few weeks ago, I had the pleasure of meeting Morten Tjelum, one of the four partners in this new business.
 He was kind enough to provide PMFA with more information about their upcoming business and to include the amazing photo above showing of the current construction work on site.

 After years of vacancy, the space at 384 Court Street (corner of Court and Carroll – previously Casa Rosa) has now found new occupants.
-Tom (US) of Italian descent , Dale (South Africa) a coffee and craft beer ‘geek’, Morten (Danish) all into the Nordic food craze and Scandinavian simplicity and Adri (South Africa) a fabulous modern baker, have rented the space and are now in the process of preparing it for a full service restaurant (along Carroll Street) and an artisan coffee shop (facing Court Street).
+Tom (US) of Italian descent and Morten (Danish) who are into the Nordic food craze and Scandinavian simplicity, have rented the space and are now in the process of preparing it for a full service restaurant (along Carroll Street) and an artisan coffee shop (facing Court Street).
 The team met years ago in London and operated a couple of coffee branded businesses there for a number of years.

 The name will be East One Coffee Roasters.
 E.1 being the post code prefix for the East London neighbourhood of Shoreditch which remains the stomping ground for coffee enthusiasts and independent artisan restaurants.
 The Shop and Restaurant will be very relaxed and unpretentious.
 It’ll be a place where locals can pop in for a coffee and a bite to eat, meet neighbours, have a chat, try out one (or some) of the craft beers and wine that will be offered or sit down in the restaurant and enjoy brunch, lunch or dinner.